NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 4/Nathatel (5-6).md

 abilities_mid:
   - name: ""
   - name: "Redirect Magic"
-    desc: "`pf2:r`  **Trigger** Nathatel succeeds at a save against a foe's harmful spell, or a foe fails a spell attack roll against him\n**Effect** Nathatel redirects the spell's energy back at its caster.
+    desc: "`pf2:r`  **Trigger** Nathatel succeeds at a save against a foe's harmful spell, or a foe fails a spell attack roll against him\n* * *\n\n**Effect** Nathatel redirects the spell's energy back at its caster.
 The caster takes 1d6 bludgeoning damage per spell rank (DC 23 Reflex check negates).
 If the harmful spell dealt damage of a particular type, such fire damage, use that type instead of bludgeoning."

 attacks:
   - name: ""